top of page

 The Clothed story

 Clothed was initially a dream I had, to continue health advocacy and use my creative side to make a positive difference for people who may feel overlooked; through the medium of great clothing.
-Now with the support of a small and passionate team, I am starting to make this dream a reality.
+Now with the support of a very small and passionate team, I am starting to make this dream a reality.

 Coming from a family of talented sewing enthusiasts and tailors, it was inevitable that at some point I too would also fall in love with fabric and garment construction.
 My passion started after the birth of my second son.